Decision Making

 What is a decision making capacity assessment?

-A decision making capacity assessment (or ‘mental capacity assessment’) is a neuropsychological test that evaluates a person’s ability to make logical, reasonable, and informed decisions.
-It may also uncover any mental impairments due to illness, disability or injury, which may impact decision making capabilities.
+A decision making capacity assessment (also known as a mental capacity assessment) is a neuropsychological evaluation used to determine a person’s ability to make logical, informed and reasonable decisions.
+These assessments may also identify impairments linked to conditions such as dementia, intellectual disability, illness or brain injury that may affect a person’s decision making ability.

-At Invictus Health, our expert neuropsychologists provide decision making capacity assessments for the medico legal industry including tribunals and other legal matters.
-If you’re looking for a thorough and detailed medico legal report and decision making capacity assessment in Melbourne, Tasmania or anywhere in Australia, enquire now or book an appointment today.
+At Invictus Health, our experienced neuropsychologists provide decision making capacity assessments for the medico legal industry, including tribunals and other legal matters.
+Whether you require a dementia-related decision making test, financial decision making assessment or a formal medico legal report, we offer services across Melbourne, Tasmania and throughout Australia.
+Enquire now or book an appointment today.

 Advanced Investigative Skills